malicean/stitchfinder/README.md

 # stitchfinder

-stitchfinder is a program which finds combinations of words which overlap with each other.
-It also checks if the two words, without the overlapping segment, are valid words.
-One such combination is `twinknight`. `twinknight` could mean "twink night" or "twin knight", both of which make sense but amount to the same text when the space is removed.
+stitchfinder is a program which finds combinations of words which overlap with each other, and checks if the two words without the overlapping segment are valid words.

+`twinknight` is one such combination, which could mean "twink night" or "twin knight".
+Both possibilities make sense, amount to the same text when the space is removed.
+This combination is what inspired the project, after I saw someone named it in a Halo lobby.

+There isn't much industrial purpose to this project.
+I do recommend using it to find cool words to use as usernames, project names, and whatever else you want :)

 ## Usage

-stitchfinder requires a list of valid words (see [Words File](#words-file), these are called **found words**) and the word to stitch with others, called the **given word**.
+stitchfinder requires a list of valid words (these are called **found words**) and the word to stitch with others, called the **given word**.
 It is invoked using:

 ```
 stitchfinder <words file> <given word>
 ```

-Invoking stitchfinder produces a table.
-Each row corresponds to a stitch, where the first column contains the **stitch word**.

-### Example Output

-The following is first 10 lines of `stitchfinder popular.txt twink`:
+For example, the following is first 10 lines of `stitchfinder popular.txt twink`:

 ```
  Stitched                  Pos-given   Pos-expans   Valid   I-sect   Expansion   Found               Rem-expans   Rem-found